thisismypassport/shrinko8/README.md

 There are command line [options](#minify-options) to choose how aggressively to minify, as well as what metric (compressed size or character count) to focus on minifying.

-It's recommended to combine minification with conversion to png, as Shrinko8 is able to compress code better and can thus fit carts into pngs that Pico-8 cannot.
+It's recommended to combine minification with conversion to png (as seen in the examples below), as Shrinko8 is able to compress code better and can thus fit carts into pngs that Pico-8 cannot.

 ## To minify your p8 cart:

 You have several options, depending on how much minification you need:

-The simplest approach, which gives good results and works on any cart is:
+The simplest approach, which gives good results and works on any cart:

 `python shrinko8.py path-to-input.p8 path-to-output.png --minify-safe-only`